-The Investment Adviser Representative(s) assigned to your account will monitor your account on a periodic basis and will conduct account reviews at least semiannually to ensure the advisory services provided to you and that the portfolio mix is consistent with your stated investment needs and objectives.
-Additional reviews may be conducted based on various circumstances, including, but not limited to: contributions and withdrawals; year-end tax planning; market moving events; security specific events; and/or, changes in your risk/return objectives.
+The Investment Adviser will monitor your account on a periodic basis and will conduct account reviews at least annually to ensure the advisory services provided to you and that the portfolio mix is consistent with your stated investment needs and objectives.
+Additional reviews may be conducted based on various circumstances, including, but not limited to contributions and withdrawals; year-end tax planning; market moving events; security specific events; and/or, changes in your risk/return objectives.